 Expectations

 Research can take many forms and be experimental in nature.
-As such, the goals and expectations of the Research Residency are loosely defined by design; previous years of the residency have proven that an open-ended structure can create opportunities for organic shifts in perspectives between the artist, museum staff, and audiences.
-Our hope is that the artist can feel empowered to shape the focus and trajectory of their experience.
+Our hope is that the artist can feel empowered to shape the focus and trajectory of their experience

-- Allot approximately 16 hours per month of residency-related work.
-Time dedicated to the residency can fluctuate throughout the year depending on the artist’s external work and commitments; schedules and timelines can be developed in collaboration with museum staff.
+• allot approximately 14-16 hours per month for residency-related work.
+Time dedicated to the residency can fluctuate throughout the year depending on the resident’s external work and commitments; schedules and timelines can be developed in collaboration with museum staff.

-- Spend a significant amount of those hours in-person at the RISD Museum building, unless accessibility or mobility needs require otherwise.
+• spend a portion of those hours in-person at the RISD Museum, unless accessibility or mobility needs require otherwise.

 In addition to a $10,000 stipend, the artist will receive: